xpsi-group/xpsi/docs/source/HPC_systems.rst

 Lisa (SURF)
 -----------

-`Lisa <https://servicedesk.surf.nl/wiki/display/WIKI/Lisa>`_ follows mostly the exact installation instructions as that of Snellius.
-Small differences are still to be investigated.
+`Lisa <https://servicedesk.surf.nl/wiki/display/WIKI/Lisa>`_ follows mostly the installation instructions as that of Snellius.
+Small differences in the installation procedure are still to be studied.

 Helios (API)
 ------------